UISampleSpark: Modern DevOps as a Living Reference

 - Alpine Linux: Smaller attack surface, fewer potential vulnerabilities

-apk audit - Hadolint compliance: Static analysis with documented exceptions for intentional deviations
+apk auditruns during the build - Hadolint compliance: Static analysis with documented exceptions for intentional deviations

 The Docker Hub Pipeline